How much does therapy cost?

 What is your clinical philosophy & theoretical background?
 What kinds of treatments do you use?

 After more than a decade of helping people in therapy, I have come to see that certain things work better than others.
-Clinical research on what makes counseling "successful" is clear: The therapeutic relationship (my relationship with you and/or the family) is a key ingredient.
+Clinical research on what makes counseling "successful" is clear: The therapeutic relationship (my relationship with you and your partner or family) is a key ingredient.
 In the spirit of Carl Rogers, the founder of Person Centered Counseling, I approach every encounter with genuineness, empathy, and unconditional positive regard for my clients.
 I am here to collaboratively help you improve your life, not judge, criticize, or disempower you.

-I practice from the cognitive-behavioral and pattern-focused psychotherapy perspectives.
 Almost all models of counseling agree that our thoughts, feelings, and behaviors are interrelated.
 These connections are shaped early in life (like a blueprint), and create our realities - how we see ourselves, other people, and the world in general.
 People can get stuck in repeating loops (i.e. patterns), where the situations and characters might change, but the feelings and problems stay the same.
 Some of these connections are outside our conscious awareness; therapy can shed light on them, giving people an opportunity to do and think differently.
 I also pay attention to attachment, our early bonds with caregivers.
 A person's attachment style influences how they move about the world, especially in relationships with others.
 Often, the problems people bring to therapy are related to attachment when we get to the bottom of the issue.
 This is true of individuals as well as couples and families.
-In my counseling practice, I incorporate various techniques related to these therapeutic perspectives, like mindfulness, role-playing, and situation analysis.
-I use evidence-based practices, such as Dialectical Behavior Therapy (DBT) and Emotionally Focused Therapy (EFT).
+In my counseling practice, I incorporate various techniques related to these therapeutic perspectives and evidence-based practices, such as Dialectical Behavior Therapy (DBT), Emotionally Focused Therapy (EFT), and EMDR.

 Couples & Families

-As a family counselor, I also keep the whole system in mind whether I am working with one person, a couple, or a multigenerational family.
+As a relationship counselor, I keep the whole system in mind whether I am working with one person, a couple, or a multigenerational family.
 The systemic perspective focuses on how people are interrelated and, in a sense, balance each other out.
 Problems are seen as something that happens between people rather than something that exists inside one person.
 I help my clients understand how their past and current relationships shape how they cope with life, as well as identify interpersonal changes that will lead to individual health and wellness.
-When working with couples and families, I use techniques and ideas from Structural/Strategic Family Therapy, Emotionally Focused Therapy (EFT), and Gottman Method.
-When working with couples and families, my "client" is really your relationship with each other.
+When working with couples and families, I use techniques and ideas from Emotionally Focused Therapy (EFT) - one of the most well-researched relationship therapies and considered the "Gold Standard" of treatment.
+Here, my "client" is really your relationship with each other.
 I take great care to make sure everyone feels heard, valued, and understood - and I'll help facilitate the growth needed so that you don't need to be in a therapy room to have the kinds of intimacy and communication you want.
+It's never about finding the "guilty" person or holding court.
+I help my clients deescalate conflicts, put words to their experiences, and feel truly heard - all without sacrificing their self-respect or identity.

 Substance Use & Addiction

 Finally, for clients who have concerns about their own or a loved one's substance use, I work from a harm reduction and multiple recovery pathways perspective.
 This means that you are free to explore your relationship with substances without judgment or some predetermined goal like abstinence or identifying with a particular label.
-The two maxims, "there's more than one way to skin a cat" and "any positive change" apply here.
-You will receive respect and information to aid in your health-related decisions.
+Addiction brings with it a lot of stigma and shame.
+With me, you will always receive respect and autonomy.

-If your loved one is struggling with addiction and you are trying to determine how best to help him or her, you will not find judgment or accusations here.
-Often, families are blamed for problems or told to practice "tough love" and "let them hit rock bottom."
+If your loved one is struggling with addiction and you are trying to determine how best to help him or her, you will not be shamed or told to send him or her immediately away.
+Often, partners and families are blamed for problems ("you are an enabler!") or told to practice "tough love" and "let them hit rock bottom."
 Harsh methods are not supported by research, and can in fact make problems worse.
-My work with families is based on behavioral (not moral) interventions, such as Community Reinforcement and Family Training (CRAFT) and Couples Addiction Recovery Empowerment (CARE).
+My work with couples and families is based on relational (not moral) interventions.
 I will help you learn how to be more effective in relating to your loved-one, as well as how to improve your own individual health and wellness.
+Recovery is firmly rooted in our secure bonds with the people we love; I can help you work on it together while healing from the pain addiction has caused you all.

 Call or email to see how counseling for individuals, couples, or the whole family may help you!